EnviroDIY/Arduino-SDI-12/docs/SupportedBoardsAndTimers.md

 - 4 as GENERIC_CLOCK_GENERATOR_12M (12MHz clock for DAC, sourced from GCLK_GENCTRL_SRC_DPLL0)
 - 5 as GENERIC_CLOCK_GENERATOR_1M (??, sourced from  CLK_GENCTRL_SRC_DPLL0)

-For SDI-12, we'll use Timer Control 2

 The Adafruit Arduino core uses:

 - TC0 for Tone (though any other timer may be used, if another pin is selected)
 - TC1 for Servo (though any other timer may be used, if another pin is selected)

+#### Selected Timers for SDI-12

+For SDI-12, we'll use Generic Clock Generator 6 and Timer Controller 2

 ## Other Boards

 For sufficiently fast boards, instead of using a dedicated processor timer, we can use the built-in `micros()` function as the timer.

+From calculations using https://github.com/SRGDamia1/avrcycle, the micros() function takes about 60 (!!) clock cycles on a Mayfly.
+We're going to blindly assume that the micros() function takes up about the same number of clock cycles for all Arduino boards.
+This is probably a huge assumption, but go with it.
+If we're going to use micros() fortiming, lets set a minimum usable CPU speed of the micros() function being accurate to 1µs.
+That means we need to get 60 ticks/1µs or 60MHz.
+Ehh..
+Maybe we'll be generous and allow it down to 48MHz in the code.
+That will allow Rensas AVR processors to attempt SDI-12.

+I know from testing, that we *cannot* use micros on a board 8MHz AVR board, but that it does work on a 80MHz Espressif8266.

+[!WARNING]
+I haven't actually tested the minimum speed that this will work at!

+@TODO: Test 48MHz

-Both the ESP8266 and ESP32 are fast enough that this works.
+Both the ESP8266 and ESP32 are definitely fast enough that this works.

 - The ESP8266 runs at either 80 or 160 MHz
 - The ESP32 runs at 160 or 240 MHz.